Beyond Baroque Books & The Pacific Coast Poetry Series

 —Terrance Hayes, author of American Sonnets for My Past and Future Assassin and Lighthead, winner of the National Book Award.

-Peter J. Harris is a Los Angeles-based poet and winner of the City of LA’s 2017–’18 COLA Fellowship, and the author of Bless the Ashes (Tia Chucha Press), winner of the 2015 PEN Oakland Josephine Miles Award; and The Black Man of Happiness: In Pursuit of My “Unalienable Right”, a book of personal essays which won the 2015 American Book Award, and his most recent poetry collection SongAgain (Beyond Baroque Books).
+Peter J. Harris served as Altadena’s Poet Laureate from 2022- 2024.
+Harris also won the City of LA’s 2017–’18 COLA Fellowship.
+He authored Bless the Ashes (Tia Chucha Press), winner of the 2015 PEN Oakland Josephine Miles Award; The Black Man of Happiness: In Pursuit of My “Unalienable Right”, a book of personal essays which won the 2015 American Book Award, and the poetry collection SongAgain (Beyond Baroque Books).
 His work has appeared since the 1970s in a wide variety of publications, including Wide Awake: Poets of Los Angeles and Beyond, edited by Suzanne Lummis; Altadena Poetry Anthologies for 2018 and 2019; and Coiled Serpent: Poets Arising from the Cultural Quakes & Shifts in Los Angeles, edited by Neelanjana Banerjee, Daniel A. Olivas, and Ruben J. Rodriguez.
-Since 1992, Harris has been a member of the Anansi Writers Workshop at the World Stage in LA’s Leimert Park.
+A member of the Anansi Writers Workshop at the World Stage in LA’s Leimert Park for three decades, Peter J. Harris passed away in October, 2024.

 Read the press release here.